UK pays tribute to COVID scientists and doctors, Bond actor Daniel Craig - ExBulletin

 The government’s chief scientific adviser, Patrick Vallance, who had previously been knighted, was made a knight commander of the order of the bath.

-Awards were also given to those involved in vaccine production, including Rod MacKenzie, Director of Development at Pfizer (PFE.N), Sean Marett, Director of Business and Business at BioNTech (22UAy.DE) and Melanie Ivarsson, Director of development of Moderna.
-(MRNA.O).
+Awards were also given to people involved in vaccine production, including Rod MacKenzie, Director of Development at Pfizer, Sean Marett, Director of Business and Business at BioNTech, and Melanie Ivarsson, Director of Development at Moderna.

 Cyclist Jason Kenny, who won his seventh gold at the Tokyo Olympics more than any other Briton, was also knighted.
 His wife Laura, who is the country’s most successful female Olympic athlete and became the first to win gold at three consecutive Games, received the ladies title.